allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

     - *Severe active eczema:* Severe eczema can make it hard to tell when an allergic reaction is happening.

-    - *Older patients:* while not a strict rule, once over 6 years old, patients are more likely to have anaphylaxis, and less likely to be consistent with doses
+    - *Older patients:* while not a strict rule, once over 6 years old, patients are more likely to have anaphylaxis, and less likely to be consistent with doses.

     - *Inability to obtain required equipment, language barriers, or inconsistent schedule* ],